lgg1980/i3gaps-debian/README.md

 ```
 it's a fork and a personal mod from https://github.com/drewgrif/i3gaps-debian
 with many many influences from other people and myself :-)

+18/09/2022 currently nerdfonts behaves weird, gotta reinstall after reboot and reload i3 to get the icons
 ```

 NOTES: